o19s/quepid/README.md

 bin/docker r bundle outdated --groups
 ```

-## I'd like to run and test out a local build
+## I'd like to run and test out a local PRODUCTION build

-Those steps should get you up and running locally
+Those steps should get you up and running locally a production build (versus the developer build)
+of Quepid.

 - Make the desired changes to the code
 - From the root dir in the project run the following to build a new docker image: